mkmckenzie/MKM_website_2015/README.md

 --Color should be addressed: find a different grey dammit.
 Maybe background should stay white and some highlights in grey (contact? to give balance to the page?).
 --Need to add caption/more info to zoom in of portfolio projects --Add link to printable resume

+- *11/17/2015*: Added "skills" section.
+Made some style changes ~but it seems they weren't quite writing to the css file correctly~ to the correct css file.